Your cart is currently empty

 Shoe polish works as a kind of leather dye that lasts less long.
 Since the polish doesn't get into the fibres of the leather, this dye will only stay for a while, but it is quick and easy to use.

 Leather dyes made with alcohol:

-These dyes go deep into the leather, making colours that are brighter and last longer.
+These dyes go deep into the leather, making colors that are brighter and last longer.
 Alcohol can dry out leather, removing its moisture, so you may need a leather conditioner or finisher to soften it.

-Leather can be naturally coloured by the sun.
+Leather can be naturally colored by the sun.
 It will get darker if you leave your leather made from plants in the sun.
 Depending on how dark you want the leather to get, this will take an hour, maybe longer.
 Over time, the sun's ultraviolet rays will slowly turn lighter leather into dark brown leather.